CupNoodles/ti-ext-ordermenuedit/README.md

 ## Order Menu Edit

+## Dev Notes

+This extension is written specifically for use at osakana.nyc, and therefore is meant to be used in conjunction with the cupnoodles/pricebybweight extentions, and likewise is rather incomplete and shouldn't be considered a general purpose extention.
+For exmaple, it currently only supports option editing for the types 'checkbox' and 'radio', since those are the only ones used at the main store.
+The code itself can be used as a proof of concept for others, but it's not recommended to install this on any other stores as-is.

 Order Menu Edit has the following features:

 - adds an 'Actual Amount' colunm to order_menus, to log differenced between and ordered amount and a delivered amount